daphnetrm/daphnetrm.github.io/_tabs/about.md

 <!--{: .prompt-tip }-->

-# Ceci est un test
-I am currently a post-doc at Inria Paris.
-I finished my PhD in November 2025 at CEA.
-My research focuses on Fully Homomorphic Encryption (FHE), and especially the TFHE cryptosystem.
+I am currently a post-doc at Inria Paris, within the COSMIQ team.
+I finished my PhD in November 2025 at CEA-LIST.
+During my PhD, my research focused on Fully Homomorphic Encryption (FHE), and especially the TFHE cryptosystem.
+I still work on FHE, and particularly on transciphering and connections between symmetric ciphers and homomorphic ones.